 - Use bolts to mount the backboard to the pole.
 Start by threading the bolts into the appropriate holes and finger-tightening them until they're all in.
 Then, tighten them all completely.

 - After the backboard is securely in place, you'll want to re-attach the rim.
-Please note that if your backboard is either glass or acrylic, it's important to use gaskets to ensure there's no metal-on-glass contact, which could cause premature damage.
+Please note that if your backboard is either glass or acrylic, gaskets are important to ensure there's no metal-on-glass contact, which could cause premature damage.
 Tighten the bolts accordingly.

-- If you had your basketball hoop down on its side while making the replacement, now's the time to stand it back up.
+- If your basketball hoop is down on its side while making the replacement, now's the time to stand it back up.
 Also, be sure to stabilize the base.
 Most portable basketball hoops will allow you to pour water or sand into the base to add weight.
-If you need to add more, purchase sandbags to place on top of the base.
+If you need more, purchase sandbags to place on top of the base.

-- Last, grab a basketball and shoot some hoops on it to test things out and ensure the brackets are secure and everything else is perfect.
+- Lastly, grab a basketball and shoot some hoops to test things out and ensure the brackets are secure and everything else is perfect.